123tervil/Universal-Scheduling-Protocol/The Vision.md

 ## Conclusion

-“AI Booking” is the catalyst to AI trust.
+“AI Scheduling” is the catalyst to AI trust.
 If done correctly and rolled out safely, it turns an AI chat experience into a real action engine, building a default status of user habit and dependency.